Breaking the boundaries of material analysis

 Panelist: Christos Tsouris

-Christos works as the Zetium Product Manager at PANalytical working specifically with XRF research and development projects.
-Before joining PANalytical, Christos worked in the mining industry, with Anglo American in South Africa, for 7 years.
+Christos works as the Zetium Product Manager at Malvern Panalytical working specifically with XRF research and development projects.
+Before joining Malvern Panalytical, Christos worked in the mining industry, with Anglo American in South Africa, for 7 years.
 Here he worked across the value chain of mining, providing XRF and QAQC technical support to laboratories, or developing new XRF methods.

-Co-panelist: Nicholas Norberg, XRD Application Specialist, PANalytical B.V., The Netherlands.
+Co-panelist: Nicholas Norberg, XRD Application Specialist, Malvern Panalytical B.V., The Netherlands.